dilyn-corner/ubuntu-core-riscv64/gadget/README.md

     get someone else to do it for you.

 3) Given that you have to modify some files, what may they be?
-    * It's unlikely that you'll have to modify the `gadget.yaml` too much
+    * You'll likely have to make minimal changes to `gadget.yaml`

     * You'll have to use a different config for u-boot.
 Building u-boot is similar to building the kernel; get the sources, do `make foo_defconfig`